 J. A dealer or salesman that is registered with the commission pursuant to chapter 12, article 9 of this title is not required to be licensed, make a notice filing or comply with reporting requirements under this article.

-L. Subsection B of this section does not exempt an investment adviser who has custody of any securities or funds of any client from complying with commission rules relating to the custody of client funds or securities by investment advisers.
+L. Subsection B of this section does not exempt an investment adviser that has custody of any securities or funds of any client from complying with commission rules relating to the custody of client funds or securities by investment advisers.

 M. For the purposes of this section: